matthewnoyes/pink-fluffy-unicorns/README.md

 ## Compiling on Linux/Mac

-In directory PFU run './virtualassistant/virtualassistant.sh' to compile
+In directory PFU run './virtualassistant.sh' to compile

-java -cp .:./virtualassistant/data/jsoup-1.11.2.jar:./virtualassistant/data/datastore/JSON-parser.jar virtualassistant.gui.Main
+To run: 'java -jar virtualassistant.jar'

 ### Prerequisites